mqxym/hypixel-autotip/README.md

 - A script for the Minecraft Console Client (https://github.com/MCCTeam/Minecraft-Console-Client)
 - A configuration file for the Minecraft Console Client

+This repository is *not* affiliated with Hypixel.
+Rules should be checked before using this script.

 ## How it works:
 1. Joins Bedwars lobby
 2. Get online players